-3.3 200m Safety Badge
+3.3 200m safety badge

-All children wishing to be allocated a kneeboard must have successfully completed the following requirements.
-In both the ocean and pool, athletes must swim 200m continuously, competently and confidently, in freestyle stroke unless an exception to this is discussed and agreed with the coach and Junior Surf Coordinator.
+All athletes wishing to train and compete on a kneeboard must have successfully completed the following requirements.
+In both the ocean and pool, athletes must swim 200m continuously, competently and confidently, in freestyle stroke unless an exception to this is discussed and agreed with the Coach and/or the assessing Patrol Captain.
 Immediately following the 200m swim in the pool, athletes will be expected to tread water for one minute, without stopping after the swim.
 This one-minute of treading water is included within the total time allocation.
-POOL TIME - total 8 mins (swim must be completed within 7 minutes) OCEAN TIME - total 9 minutes
+POOL TIME - total 8 mins (swim must be completed within 7 minutes) OCEAN TIME - total 9 minutes.

 These requirements are re-tested on an annual basis, however coaches will ensure children swim at each session, to keep up their swim fitness.
-The times to achieve the Safety Badge differ to the target times for the Surf Lifesaving New Zealand Awards and each level has a different time, appropriate to the age of the child.
+The times to achieve the Safety Badge differ to the target times for the Surf Life Saving New Zealand Awards and each level has a different time, appropriate to the age of the child.

-Notes:
+Note:

-- 1. When measuring the 200m badge course in the surf, the start and finish point is in the water at the approx. waist height of an 8 year old child (0.9 m).
+- When measuring the 200m badge course in the surf, the start and finish point is in the water at the approx. waist height of an 8 year old child (0.9 m).
 The course is in a u-shape, 50m out to first buoy, 100m parallel to the beach to the second buoy and then 50m back to the beach. - 2.
-If conditions are not considered appropriate, testing will not take place. - 3.
+If conditions are not considered appropriate (too flat or too rough), testing will not take place. - 3.
 Times will vary due to surf conditions on the day of testing and this will impact decisions made on awarding the badge.
-All decisions are at the discretion of the Junior Surf Assessor.
+All decisions are at the discretion of the Coach & Junior Surf Co-ordinators.

-3.4 Board Transition
+3.4.
+Board transition

-Once an athlete can demonstrate the following they may be able to use a 'foamie' kneeboard
+Once an athlete can demonstrate the following they may be able to use a 'foamie' kneeboard;

-- 1. can confidently swim a distance of 200m in the pool and in the ocean, as per section 2.3 - 2. show in Junior Surf sessions they have the strength to control a kneeboard - 3. are able to hold their board in different surf conditions and if they lose their board are able to swim back to shore confidently - 4. demonstrate they can look after their board all season (washing down, carrying the board, etc)
+- 1. can confidently swim 200m in the pool and in the ocean, as per section 3.3 - 2. show in Junior Surf sessions they have the strength to control a kneeboard - 3. can hold their board in different surf conditions and if they lose their board are able to swim back to shore confidently - 4. demonstrate they can look after their board all season (washing down, carrying the board, etc)